-In addition to the inclusive cross section estimation, LO+1jet (sample 1) should be able to predict differential distributions of various kinematic variables at different points in EFT space.
-In Fig.~\ref{fig:ttbarDiffrential}, distributions of top quark $p_T$, leading lepton $p_T$, and $\Delta R$ between two leptons are shown for \ttbar events with two leptons (electron or muon) with $p_t>20$ GeV and $|\eta|<2.5$, and at least two jets with $p_t>20$ GeV and $|\eta|<2.5$.
-In the left column, differential distributions are shown for LO+1jet (sample 1) and LO+1jet (sample 2) reweighted to the SM point.
-In the right column LO+1jet (sample 1) and LO+1jet (sample 2) are reweighted to Pt2, the starting point of the sample 2.
-These distributions show that our nominal sample is able to describe the \ttbar differential distributions in different points in EFT space including the SM point.
+In addition to estimating the inclusive cross section, LO+1 jet (sample 1) should accurately predict differential distributions of various kinematic variables at different points in EFT space.
+In Fig.~\ref{fig:ttbarDiffrential}, distributions of top quark $p_T$, leading lepton $p_T$, and $\Delta R$ between two leptons are shown for \ttbar events with two leptons (electron or muon) with $p_T>20$ GeV and $|\eta|<2.5$, and at least two jets with $p_T>20$ GeV and $|\eta|<2.5$.
+The left column shows differential distributions for LO+1 jet (sample 1) and LO+1 jet (sample 2) reweighted to the SM point.
+The right column shows LO+1 jet (sample 1) and LO+1 jet (sample 2) reweighted to Pt2, the starting point of sample 2.
+These distributions demonstrate that the nominal sample can describe \ttbar differential distributions across various points in EFT space, including the SM point.